 Weight training, exercise, and a diet containing adequate calcium, iron, phosphorous as well as Vitamin D, help in enhancing bone density and bone mass.
 There is some evidence that the pH of blood plays a role in the release of calcium stores from bones and the extent of bone mineralization since calcium salts are often used as buffers in acidic environments in the body.
 A whole-foods, plant-based diet has been shown greatly reduce blood acidification.
 As a result, it also lowers cases of osteoporosis.

 Arthritis includes a number of joint disorders that are characterized by stiffness, inflammation, and pain.
 While there is a range of potential causes, arthritis usually worsens with age, affecting the joints that are used most frequently – especially the joints in fingers, hips, and knees.
 Arthritis, therefore, causes disability, restricts movement and impairs fine motor skills.

 - Three bones in the inner ear, called malleus, incus and stapes, are the smallest bones in the human body.
 The thigh bone, or femur, is the largest bone.

 - The hyoid bone situated behind the lower jaw is also called a ‘floating’ bone because it is not part of any joint, and is not directly attached to any other bone.

 - The position of the hyoid bone makes it extremely resistant to fractures.
 However, autopsies that reveal a broken hyoid bone indicate death from strangulation.

 - Newborn babies have about 300 bones.
 Many of these bones fuse together to form the 206 bones of the adult.

-- Though teeth are considered a part of the skeletal system, they aren’t counted among the 206 bones.
+- Teeth are part of the skeletal system.
+However, they are not bones.